driekh/driekh.github.io/_posts/2025-03-29-scratchbuilding-part-6.md

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/driek/54417284796/in/photostream/" title="Back street - 10"><img src="https://live.staticflickr.com/65535/54417284796_bba80267e4.jpg" width="500" height="375" alt="Back street - 10"/></a>

-Hipped roofs are hard to get right, and light inevitably will escape I've learned.
-So I close the buildings off with a square roof first, and test them for light leaks.
+Hipped roofs are hard to get right, no matter what mister Chandwell says.
+And light inevitably will escape from them, I've learned.
+So I close the buildings off with a square roof first, and test them for light leaks (I built interiors, without taking photographs, silly me : ).

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/driek/54416414927/in/photostream/" title="Back street - 11"><img src="https://live.staticflickr.com/65535/54416414927_2cb3af2739.jpg" width="500" height="375" alt="Back street - 11"/></a>

-As challange, the last two houses share a roof, on a curve.
+As a challenge, the last two houses share a roof - on a curve.
 A curved, hipped roof!
-I'm proud that it worked in one go.
+That's taking it next level.
+I'm proud that it worked in one go!

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/driek/54416414962/in/photostream/" title="Back street - 12"><img src="https://live.staticflickr.com/65535/54416414962_1ebe513f0d.jpg" width="500" height="375" alt="Back street - 12"/></a>